NN0X/AdventOfCode-2025/README.md

 Note that from selected languages the only one I've used before for actual programming is C and Assembly (not NASM syntax though) and the only language that I actually feel comfortable with is C. \
 All other languages I will be using for the first time or my experience with them is limited to seeing some code snippets online. \
 The code quality will likely be poor for most languages as I want to finish puzzles the same day they are released and there will be little or no optimization or refactoring. \
+It's possible that for some languages I will be using LLMs, but NEVER for coming up with a solution. \
 Basically I want to have fun with new languages.

 ## Plan